leocity207/OGeoflow/documentation/source/cplusplus/geojson/geojson.rst

 ---

-GeoJSON Container
+GeoJSON Root
 -----------------

-.. doxygenstruct:: GeoJSON::GeoJSON
+.. doxygenstruct:: O::GeoJSON::Root
-   :project: geojson
    :members:
    :protected-members:
    :undoc-members:
-   :brief:

-The :cpp:struct:`GeoJSON::GeoJSON` type acts as a *variant container* that can hold any of the three primary GeoJSON object types:
+The :cpp:struct:`O::GeoJSON::Root` type acts as a *variant container* that can hold any of the three primary GeoJSON object types:

-- :cpp:struct:`GeoJSON::Geometry`
+- :cpp:struct:`O::GeoJSON::Geometry`
-- :cpp:struct:`GeoJSON::Feature`
+- :cpp:struct:`O::GeoJSON::Feature`
-- :cpp:struct:`GeoJSON::Feature_Collection`
+- :cpp:struct:`O::GeoJSON::Feature_Collection`

 It exposes type introspection helpers (`Is_*`), along with safe getters (`Get_*`) to access the underlying data.